 How to Become an Emergency Medical Technician in Washington

 There are requirements that have to met for program enrollment (we cover them below).
 All candidates will have attend and complete training that is approved and they will have to get an EMT certification to work as an EMT in Washington.

 Students can start EMT training in Washington at 17 years old but they must be 18 years old when it is completed.
 A prerequisite in Washington that is ulike other states is the requirement of completing an AIDS/HIV training before enrollment.
 You can find approved course here.
 After passing the training you can start your EMT training.

-Step 2: Complete an accredited EMT course in WA
+Step 2: Complete Accredited EMT Programs in WA